github/codeql/python/ql/test/experimental/library-tests/frameworks/django-v2-v3/README.md

 Tests for Django in version 2.x and 3.x.

-This folder contains a runable django application generated with `django-admin startproject testproj`
+This folder contains a runable django application generated with `django-admin startproject testproj` and `django-admin startapp testapp`.

 To run the development server, install django (in venv), and run `python manage.py runserver`